itristenx/nova-universe/README.md

 `PUT /api/kiosks/:id/active` to update the flag.
 The iPad app periodically fetches its configuration from `/api/kiosks/:id`; if `active` is `0` it shows an activation required message instead of the ticket form.
+When `VITE_ADMIN_URL` is set, the activation page shows a link back to the admin UI for convenience.

 To remotely disable a kiosk open the **Kiosks** tab in the admin UI and toggle the active switch to the off position.
 You can also send a `PUT` request to